Rick Trainor: Career

+In 2010 King's was named UK Sunday Times University of the Year.
+According to 2014's Research Excellence Framework (REF), the academic institution rose 15 places since its last assessment in 2008, climbing on grade point average to reach seventh place.
+He also oversaw King's College London joining the Francis Crick Institute in 2011.
+During his tenure, in 2009, King's acquired the east wing of Somerset House, after 180 years of intermittent negotiations between King's and the Somerset House authorities.
+Somerset House East Wing was opened by Queen Elizabeth II in February 2012.

+In June 2013, Exeter College, Oxford announced that Trainor was the preferred candidate to succeed Frances Cairncross as rector.
+The college announced his formal pre-election in October 2013, and Trainor took office on 1 October 2014.
+Trainor oversaw the adoption in 2019 of a new strategic plan, under which the College has diversified its undergraduate admissions profile, adopted new Statutes, and launched ambitious sustainability initiatives.
+Between 2016 and 2024, he was also a Pro-Vice-Chancellor without portfolio of Oxford University, chairing professorial appointment panels and presiding at ceremonies when the Vice-Chancellor was not available.

+After Elizabeth Kiss announced in September 2024 that she would step down as warden of Rhodes House at the end of the year, it was confirmed in November 2024 that Trainor would assume the role of interim warden beginning in January 2025.

+Trainor was also governor of the Royal Academy of Music between 2013 and 2022, and the London Museum from 2014 to 2021.
+Since 2022, he has also been a non-executive director of the Oxford Health NHS Foundation Trust.

+Honors

 He is a Fellow of the Academy of Social Sciences (FAcSS) and a Fellow of the Royal Historical Society (FRHistS).
 He is also an honorary fellow of Exeter College, Oxford, Merton College, Oxford, Trinity College of Music, the Royal Academy of Music and the Institute of Historical Research and is a patron of the Anglo-American Fulbright Commission.

 He holds honorary degrees from the University of Kent (since 2009); the Rosalind Franklin University of Medicine and Science (since 2012); the University of Glasgow (since 2014); the University of Greenwich (since 2022); and Williams College (Since 2024).

 He has been Emeritus professor of Social History at King's College London since 2014, and was a member of the Joint Information Systems Committee 2001-2005, the council of the Arts and Humanities Research Council 2006-2011 and of the UK/US Fulbright Commission 2003-2009.
 Trainor was President of the Economic History Society 2013-2016, and he chaired the Advisory Committee of the Institute of Historical Research 2004-2009.

-As a result of his work with King's College London, the institution established a scholarship in his name, the Professor Sir Richard Trainor Postgraduate Research Scholarship, in 2014.
+As a result of his work at King's College London, the institution established the Professor Sir Richard Trainor Postgraduate Research Scholarship in his name in 2014.

-Family

-He is married to Marguerite Dupree, an academic historian of medicine who is Honorary Professor of Social and Medical History at Glasgow University.
-They have two grown-up children.